Vamshi-Msi/CyberArk/README.md

 - **SP Grants Access:** The service provider (PSM) validates the SAML response and grants the user access to the requested server/application/database etc once the user details and the authorizations are validated by vault.

-# Known limitations and pre-requisites are highlites in the below article
+# Known limitations and pre-requisites are highlited in the below article

 https://community.cyberark.com/s/article/Setting-up-SAML-Authentication-PSM-v14-with-Azure